skip to content

 Troll Unguent is your strongest heal skill with a relatively short cast, making it an amazing option for competitive games.

-For PvE condition damage builds, instant-cast Sharpening Stone is a must-have, and Entangle is one of the best skills for Immobilize in all game modes, including some bosses in PvE and better control of your opponent in PvP.
+For PvE condition damage builds, instant-cast Sharpening Stone is a must-have, and Entangle is one of the best skills for in all game modes, including some bosses in PvE and better control of your opponent in PvP.

-Both Stun Breaks in this category also have strong effects, making them a great addition to competitive builds, but as Lightning Reflexes offers more for PvP, Quickening Zephyr is also often used in PvE, mainly in solo Open World content.
+Both in this category also have strong effects, making them a great addition to competitive builds, but as Lightning Reflexes offers more for PvP, Quickening Zephyr is also often used in PvE, mainly in solo Open World content.

 Spirits